 Digital Transformation & The Importance of Collaboration

 We’ve been talking about Digital Transformation for somewhat 15 years now, since then many projects to digitize organizations have seen the day but how many of them actually succeed?
-Forbes reported that 84% of companies fail at Digital Transformation, which brings us to approximately 1 out of 8 companies that actually got it right.
+Forbes reported that 84% of companies fail at digital transformation due to different pitfalls, which brings us to approximately 1 out of 8 companies that actually got it right.

 When it comes to tools, there’s a plethora out there that will help you support digital transformation but how many of them actually meet objectives?

 “A lot less than you’d expect.” reports Scott Armstrong, Managing Partner at Interfacing either because the decision-maker left the company or because the tool wasn’t useful or fully explained to begin with.
 One could argue that testing, trying, and taking the chance of failing is inherent to change but this kind of thinking isn’t viable in the long run.
 The secret of most successful companies at implementing new tools is user-adoption.

 This brings us to the people aspect, with millennials slowly replacing baby boomers within the workforce; it has become increasingly necessary for businesses to adapt to retain talent, to work more horizontally rather than vertically.

 Finding ways to empower every employee, to make information readily available and transparent has become a major concern.
 Studies have shown that companies that promote good communication are 50% more likely to have lower levels of turnover.
 Additionally, businesses with high levels of engagement reported 22% higher productivity.
 (Source: clearcompany.com)